 According to the bill, if a business or nonprofit fails to comply with the subpoena, it can be referred to the Department of Justice and barred from contracting with the federal government.

-Jen Easterly, CISA’s director, has called for cyber incident reporting to help victims of hacks and analyse the information and share it more broadly to evaluate if similar incidents are found elsewhere.
+Jen Easterly, CISA’s director, has called for cyber incident reporting to help victims of hacks and analyze the information and share it more broadly to evaluate if similar incidents are found elsewhere.

 “We absolutely agree it's long past time to get cyber incident reporting legislation out there, and we're excited to work with you on this”, Easterly said.